 There are no hard-and-fast rules for either the recordist or the singer when recording vocals.
 Whatever works for you is right for you, and my experiences (and opinions) will differ from yours and even from some of my most esteemed colleagues and heroes.
 Consider this but one set of perspectives.

 That said, let’s take a look at a few things that I feel can facilitate maximum recorded expression from a vocalist (whether that’s you or someone else).
+And before we move on, if you want to go deeper on recording, processing, and mixing your vocals in general, check out Soundfly’s comprehensive course on Modern Pop Vocal Production.

 Know Your Stuff